cunger/escape-velocity/content/about.md

 date: 2022-06-14
 ---

-Hi, I'm Christina, a software engineer with 8 years of experience in building and maintaining large code bases.
+Hi, I'm Christina, a **software engineer** with 8 years of experience in building and maintaining large code bases, working across the whole software lifecycle.

-I particularly enjoy working with complex legacy systems.
+I particularly enjoy working with **complex legacy systems**.
-I love digging through layers of patchwork architecture grown over years and decades, step by step understanding and taming systems that you can spend months with and still haven’t seen all of it.
+I love digging through patchwork code grown over years and decades, step by step understanding and taming systems that you can spend months with and still haven’t seen all of it.

+I tend to take ownership of code you give me, which is probably why I've grown quite naturally into the role as **technical lead**.

-I have a background in formal logic and a strong interest in nuclear technology (fission and fusion).
+Besides code, I have a background in formal logic and a strong interest in nuclear technology (fission and fusion).

 In general, I feel most at home in multidisciplinary settings and non-mainstream niches.